-The schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as the different ways they are prepared and cooked throughout Japan.
+Japanese cuisine is delicious, colourful and healthy.
+Meals are usually served with a bowl of rice and a bowl of miso soup and consist usually of fish, pickled vegetables and meat.
+Japan's other main staple is noodles, most famous being Udon and Soba.
+All meals (excluding drinks) are included in our fully inclusive group tours from the groups' arrival until the day of departure.
+Our schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as the different ways they are prepared and cooked throughout Japan.
 Food is an important element of Japanese culture.
 It is a time for families and friends to come together and much of family life revolves around the dinner table.
 Most food is eaten with chopsticks so best get practicing as cutlery is not always available at restaurants.